robotframework/robotframework/INSTALL.rst

 installer and get more information about the installation process and Python in general.

-Robot Framework 2.9 supports Python 2.6 and 2.7, and upcoming Robot Framework 3.0 supports those and also Python versions 3.3 and up.
-If you need Python 3 support earlier, you can use the `un-official Python 3 port`_.
+Robot Framework 3.0 later support Python 2.6 and 2.7, and versions 3.3 and up.
 If you need to use older Python versions, Robot Framework 2.5-2.8 support Python 2.5 and Robot Framework 2.0-2.1 support Python 2.3 and 2.4.

-On Windows it is recommended to install Python to all users and to run the installer as an administrator.
-Additionally, environment variable ``PYTHONCASEOK`` must not be set.

 After installing Python, you probably still want to `configure PATH`_ to make the ``pybot`` `runner script`_ executable on the command prompt.

-.. tip:: Latest Python Windows installers allow setting ``PATH`` as part of
-         the installation.
-This is disabled by default, but `Add python.exe to Path` can be enabled on the `Customize Python` screen.

 Jython installation
 ~~~~~~~~~~~~~~~~~~~